moltenform/lnzscript/lnzscript_html_doc/rst/lnz_02_tutorial.rst

 Process
 ================

 One key part of automation is opening a program.
-This act is seemingly simple, but there are actually many options involved.
+This would seem to be simple, but there are actually choices involved.
 Do you want the script to wait until the program is closed?
-Do you want to run a cmd.exe command like ``dir``?
-Here is an overview of the ways to start another program:
+Do you want to read from the command-line?
+Here are some ways to start another program:

-- Process.open	-opens the program and DOESN'T wait for it to close
+- Process.open	-opens the program and *doesn't* wait for it to close
 - Process.runAndWait	-opens the program and waits for it to close
 - Process.runAndRead	-opens the program, reads stdout, and waits for it to close
 - Process.runCmdLine	-runs command line like copy, del, rm, and waits for it to close
-- Process.openFile	-open a file or URL with default program, doesn't wait for close.
+- Process.openFile	-open a file or URL with default program, doesn't wait for close

-For Windows executables, you won't need the entire path.
+For programs that are in the Windows directory, you won't need the entire path.
 In other words, you can just type Process.open('calc.exe') or Process.open('notepad').

 Mouse
 ===============

 It's pretty fun to be able to type ``Mouse.move(1,1)`` and watch the cursor move.
 LnzScript can also simulate mouse clicks, drags, and scroll-wheel.

 However, the problem with using the mouse is that it recquires coordinates, and this can always be somewhat fragile.
 What if the window is in a different place from what you expected?
-It is better to use Keyboard or direct Control where possible.
+It is recommended to use Keyboard or direct Control where possible.

 Note that Keyboard.send('<Shift>{F10}') can be used to simulate right-clicking on something that has focus.